Barry Creyton

 Barry Creyton (born 1939) is an Australian actor, playwright, author, screenwriter, composer and director, he has also worked in the United Kingdom and the United States.

-He became best known nationally alongside Carol Raye and Gordon Chater, as one of the original stars of the topical satirical revue comedy The Mavis Bramston Show, in which he also work on as a writer.
+He became best known nationally alongside Carol Raye and Gordon Chater, as one of the original stars of the topical satirical revue comedy The Mavis Bramston Show, in which he also worked on as a writer.

 Biography

 Creyton was born in Brisbane, Queensland and began his professional career in radio and revue in Melbourne, and became well known in Sydney starring in and writing popular comedy-melodramas at the Music Hall Theatre-Restaurant in Neutral Bay.

 He gained national prominence in 1964–66, as one of the original stars and writers of the topical comedy revue TV series The Mavis Bramston Show.

 Creyton also spent time in the United Kingdom, where he appeared in British comedy television series including Doctor in the House.
 Following his return to Australia, he appeared in television series such as The Sullivans and Carson's Law.

 Creyton has been a theatre performer since 1957, usually appearing alongside fellow performer Noeline Brown; his stage work has included theatrical versions of Don's Party and The Naked Vicar Show.
 Creyton now works in the United States.